-- Toward the end of each course students have access to and are encouraged to complete course/faculty evaluations. - Students are expected to carefully weigh their assessments and narrative comments as well as model Behaviors Implying the Presences of Professional Values when completing course and faculty evaluations. - The course/faculty evaluations are accessible in My.Bushnell.
+- Toward the end of each course students have access to and are encouraged to complete course/faculty evaluations. - Students are expected to carefully weigh their assessments and narrative comments as well as model Behaviors Implying the Presences of Professional Values when completing course and faculty evaluations. - A link to course/faculty evaluations will be sent to student Bushnell email accounts.
 Your thoughtful and constructive feedback helps faculty to improve their teaching.
-It also helps the university to reward good teaching and address weaknesses and problems in a timely fashion. - If you'd like to write the most powerful, helpful evaluation you possibly can, do one simple thing: set aside space where you take notes to jot down details of my teaching that are either helpful or unhelpful.
+It also helps the university to reward good teaching and address weaknesses and problems in a timely fashion. - If you'd like to write the most powerful, helpful evaluation you possibly can, do one simple thing: set aside space where you take notes to jot down details about your faculty's teaching that are either helpful or unhelpful.
 When it comes time to fill out the evaluation, take those details, add a sentence or two explaining why they helped or didn't help you, and submit that in the open text boxes.
-Faculty will read them carefully, and so will the administration.
+Faculty and administration read evaluations carefully.